 |---|---|---|

-| Plan (Mon) | Pick one offer, one story theme, one CTA for the week | Clear message that stays consistent across touchpoints |
+| Plan (Mon) | Pick one theme, one Story angle, one CTA for the week | Clear message that stays consistent across touchpoints |

 | Schedule (Tue) | Batch 5 to 7 Story frames; schedule from PC; set reminders | Daily visibility without daily content creation |

-| Engage (Wed) | Reply to DMs; run one poll; log FAQs in a simple sheet | More conversations and reusable objections language |
+| Engage (Wed) | Reply to DMs; run one poll; log FAQs in a simple sheet | More conversations and reusable language for future posts |

 | Partner (Thu) | Send two outreach messages; confirm one cross-promo detail | Shared audience exposure and a concrete collaboration date |